Razzoved/educational-database/README.md

     and the folder must be named other-side)

 2. change database credentials
+3. create database table (you can use `php spark db:create <NAME>`)
-3. initialize database with php spark db:seed Initialize
+4. initialize database with `php spark db:seed Initialize`
-4. change enviroment (before going public - 'production', else 'development')
+5. change enviroment (before going public - 'production', else 'development')

 If you encounter any issues, follow the instructions on CodeIgniter's website.